Who is Nova Walsh?

 A question for the ages… I’ll answer as honestly as any fiction writer is able…

-I’ve been obsessed with the written word since I was three years old.
+I’ve been obsessed with the written word since I was two years old.
 I’ve done a lot of writing, sure.
 I’ve written both fiction and nonfiction.
-I’ve written suspense, historical, romance, mystery, weird, erotica… I’ve written millions of words in my lifetime.
-I’ve only written under pen names so far.
+I’ve written suspense, historical, romance, mystery, weird, erotica… I’ve mostly written under pen names so far.

 But even more than I’ve written, I’ve read.
 I am truly in love with books.
-I’ve read everything I could get my hands on.
-Everything from Tolstoy to L. Ron Hubbard to Little House on the Prairie to Zane Gray to cyberpunk, historical fiction to technothrillers.
-I read how-to books and philosophy books and I’ve even tried a few times to read books on theoretical physics and cyphers.
+I’ve read everything I could get my hands on – from Tolstoy to L. Ron Hubbard to Little House on the Prairie to Zane Gray to cyberpunk, historical fiction, and technothrillers.
+I read how-to books and philosophy books, cookbooks, literary fiction, escapist fiction… I love it all.

-When I was a kid I never really went to school so I had a lot of time for reading in between all the moving and the yelling and the child labor.
+When I was a kid I didn’t go to school so I had a lot of time for reading in between all the moving and the yelling and the child labor.
 Yes, really.
 It was a colorful childhood.
 Someday I’ll write my memoirs.
 They’ll be interesting.

 I’ve had a lot of non-writing jobs – insurance sales, Taco Bell cashier, pharmacy technician, Mary Kay lady, microchip fabrication, medical records, and nurse’s aide to name a few.
 I got a crazy bug a few years ago and started a catering business.
 It was really fun but also really exhausting.
 In 2014 I gave it up to write full-time and haven’t looked back.